 1.2 HISTORY AND BACKGROUND

 The use of the aircraft platform as a meteorological observing system dates back to the late 1910s when so-called “meteographs” were mounted to the wings of early military biplanes.
 A meteograph made recordings of air pressure, temperature and humidity.
 The data were used for tracking layers of air in the higher atmosphere.
-Once or twice per day pilots flew predefined tracks for 1 hour, up to between 5 000 and 6 000 metres in altitude.
+Once or twice per day pilots flew predefined tracks for 1 hour, up to 6 000 metres in altitude.

 Aircraft soundings were discontinued in the early 1940s with the advent of the balloon-borne radiosondes.